alemi055/scripts-and-data/README.md

 Lemieux, A., Colby, G. A., Poulain, A. J., & Aris-Brosou, S. *In press*.
 Viral spillover risk increases with climate change in High Arctic lake sediments. *Proceedings of the Royal Society B: Biological sciences*. **NN**:NNN-NNN

 **Compute_Canada_guide.pdf**<br/>
-*Compute Canda: a guide*.
+*Compute Canada: a guide*.
 Updated on: September 22, 2021.

 LAZYPIPE
 ===============